AJinks28/Task-Tracker/README.md

 This project is licensed under the MIT License.
 Please feel free to use, modify, and distribute this code according to the terms of the license.

 ---
-We hope Goal-Setter helps you stay focused and accomplish your aspirations.<br>
+We hope Task-Tracker helps you stay focused and accomplish your aspirations.<br>
 Feel free to star the repository if you find it useful, and don't forget to share it with others who might benefit from this tool.<br>
 Happy goal setting! 🎯<br>